‘Top Gun,’ ‘Black Panther’ advance in Oscars shortlist

 Alejandro González Iñárritu’s “Bardo, False Chronicle of a Handful of Truths” was along the 15 films shortlisted in the international film category, one of the most competitive.
 The category also includes already decorated films like “Holy Spider” (Denmark), “All Quiet on the Western Front” (Germany), “Saint Omer” (France), “Corsage” (Austria), “EO” (Poland), “Return to Seoul” (Cambodia), “Decision to Leave” (South Korea), “Close” (Belgium) and “Argentina, 1985” (Argentina).

 The inclusion of “Joyland” marks the first time Pakistan has ever made the shortlist.
-Most of the directors are first-timers on the shortlist too, with the exception being Iñárritu.
+Most of the directors are first-timers on the shorlist too, with the exception being Iñárritu.

 Also on the original song shortlist are Swift’s “Carolina” from “Where the Crawdads Sing,” Drake’s “Time” from “Amsterdam,” LCD Soundsystem’s “New Body Rhumba” from “White Noise,” Selena Gomez’s “My Mind and Me” from the documentary of the same name and Rita Wilson’s “Til You’re Home” from “A Man Called Otto.”
 Diane Warren also gets another shot at a competitive Oscar with “Applause” from “Tell It Like a Woman.”
 Doja Cat’s song from “Elvis” was not eligible.

-For the most part, shortlists are determined by members in their respective categories, though the specifics vary from branch to branch: Some have committees, and some have minimum viewing requirements.
+For the most part shortlists are determined by members in their respective categories, though the specifics vary from branch to branch: Some have committees, some have minimum viewing requirements.

 “All Quiet on the Western Front” got quite a few spots on the shortlist, including original score, makeup and hair, sound and visual effects.